 - Check off anything that can be done quickly

 - Next I knock out any tiny tasks that will take less than 20 minutes just to clear my plate a bit so I can focus on the big stuff without all those little tasks sitting in the back of my mind.
-Generally this involves responding to comments on the blog, updating spreadsheets, pinning on Pinterest, or answering questions in the Badass Babes community.
+Generally this involves responding to comments on the blog, updating spreadsheets, pinning on Pinterest, or answering questions in the Dare to Blog community.

 - Tackle the most important task first